 boberdoo’s Marketing Manager

 Wait, what?
 Yes, boberdoo is of course rolling out new features in 2016.
-Our new Marketing Manager has everything you need to promote your business – flexible creative control, powerful analytics, list segmentation, and message scheduling.
-Whether working in email or SMS, our software has the power to spread your message effectively and inexpensively.
+Our new Marketing Manager has everything you need to promote your business - flexible creative control, powerful analytics, list segmentation, and message scheduling.
+Whether working in email or web browser push notifications, our software has the power to spread your message effectively and inexpensively.
 Find out more about it with our overview page, and check our Webinar Schedule to see when the next live demo is.
-We’re changing the lead generation industry.
+We're changing the lead generation industry.

 With 2016 right around the corner, all of us here at boberdoo would like to wish you happy holidays and a wonderful new year!
 If you like presents, click the banner above to sign up for our newsletter, so you can get articles like this wrapped up and delivered right to your inbox.